jiabingeng/places-service-docs/places-database-management-1/bulk-import-of-pois.md

 Running the Script
 -------------
-1. Download files from the [git repo](https://github.com/adobe/places-scripts) to the desired directory.
+1. Download files from the [git repo](https://github.com/adobe/places-scripts) to your local directory.
 1. In a text editor, open the `config.py` file and complete the following tasks:
    1. Edit the following variable values as strings: